-Both mattresses are made with premium materials and come with Saatva’s signature 120-night trial and 24/7 customer support, but they do have some key differences.
+Both mattresses are made with premium materials and come with Saatva's signature 365-night trial, lifetime warranty, and 24/7 customer support, but they do have some key differences.
 Here, we break down the most important differences between the Saatva Classic and Saatva HD so you can determine which one is right for you.

 1. Weight limit

 Your weight should inform what type of mattress is best for you.
 Hybrid mattresses are a good option for a wide range of body types because they're responsive, supportive, and sleep cool.

 The Saatva Classic is suitable for most body types and supports up to 300 pounds per side.
 The Saatva HD is the first luxury mattress designed exclusively for bigger bodies and supports up to 500 pounds per side.
 If you're under 300 pounds, we recommend the Saatva Classic; if you're over 300 pounds, we recommend the Saatva HD.

 Saatva uses a scale of 1-10 (with 1 being the softest and 10 being the firmest) to describe how each of our comfort levels feels.
 The Saatva Classic is available in three comfort levels.
 Spinal support is the same regardless of comfort level—it's just the softness or firmness of the foam layers that make a difference.
 Here's what you need to know about each one:

 - Plush soft (around a 3) has a deep, body-hugging feel thanks to softer foams and extra padding in the pillow top.
 It's ideal for side sleepers and lighter-weight individuals.